anshu-krishna/JS-Data-Validator-Basic/README.md

 	* `unsigned` : Int >= 0
 	* `url` : String containing a URL

 * Custom data types can also be added.
-For example see `example files`
+For example see `demo files`

 * Multiple alternative data types can be set for a data item. eg: `'int|float|null'`, `'email|null'`, etc.